aignatenkokonspt-prog/marketing-campaigns-analysis/README.md

 ## Executive Summary & Recommendation

-* **Final Verdict:** Despite higher initial signups in Campaign 2, **Campaign 1 was significantly more successful** due to strong retention and fast payback.
+* **Final Verdict:** Despite higher initial acquisition in Campaign 2, **Campaign 1 was significantly more successful** due to strong retention and fast payback.
 * **Business Recommendation:** It is recommended to reallocate budget from Campaign 2 (Targeted Ads) toward scaling Campaign 1 (YouTube Influencers) due to superior ROI and retention.